What You Need to Know About Adult Education and Literacy Teacher

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-- Adult Remedial Education Instructor
+- Adult Basic Education Instructor (ABE Instructor)

-- English Instructor
+- Adult Secondary Education Instructor

 The states with the most job growth for Adult Education and Literacy Teacher are Georgia, Nebraska, and Nevada.
 Watch out if you plan on working in Wyoming, Connecticut, or Rhode Island.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Adult Education and Literacy Teachers is somewhere between $32,370 and $89,710.